 Establishing an inventory of existing accountability mechanisms / ATRT recommendations

+Relevant requirements of binding commitments by ICANN entered into with NTIA (for example, clauses C.2.9.2.c and C2.9.2.d of the IANA Functions Contract).

 ICANN Bylaws provide four avenues for review of perceived failures of accountability:

 Request for Reconsideration (Art.
 IV, Sec.
 2) of